-NRS § 453.337 and NRS § 453.338 are the Nevada drug laws that make it “unlawful for a person to possess for the purpose of sale any controlled substance.”
-Most charges are filed as a Category D felony punishable by 1 to 4 years in state prison and up to $5000.00 in fines.
+Nevada NRS § 453.337 & 453.338 make it “unlawful for a person to possess for the purpose of sale any controlled substance.”
+Most charges are filed as a category D felony punishable by 1 to 4 years in state prison and up to $5,000 in fines, though first-time offenders are often granted probation in lieu of prison.

 Prosecutors may reduce the charges if they cannot prove the drugs were meant to be sold.
 If the police found the drugs through an illegal search, the case may get dismissed completely.